 Reduced Waste and Proper Disposal

 Reducing waste in the paint coating industry has been an ongoing priority.
-Collection and recycling of unused paint has increased.
-The generation of hazardous waste has been reduced, and the American Coatings Association reports that now “97% of all waste solvents from paint and coatings manufacturing facilities are reclaimed for future use.”
-Between 1995 and 2013, the industry reduced its total production waste by 48%, and increased the percentage of the total waste recycled by 81%.
+Collection and recycling of unused paint have increased.
+The generation of hazardous waste has been reduced, and the American Coatings Association reports that now ” 97% of all waste solvents from paint and coatings manufacturing facilities are reclaimed for future use.”
+Between 1995 and 2013, the industry reduced its total production waste by 48% and increased the percentage of the total waste recycled by 81%.
 To prevent waste and disposal issues before they occur, electronic calculators are being used to determine precisely the amount of paint needed for a given project.

 Excellent progress has been made to make paint coatings more environmentally responsible, but more work lies ahead.
 Continuous innovation in paint coatings promises a greener, more efficient future while reducing both financial and environmental costs.